 One of your Phoenix injury accident lawyer’s main goals is to see that your settlement accounts for every single one of your damages, no matter how small.
 You deserve a full and fair settlement to pay for an accident you didn’t cause.

-Many injury victims have questions before beginning the process of filing a claim in Phoenix.
+Many personal injury victims have questions before beginning the process of filing a claim in Phoenix.
 Here are a few frequently asked questions our firm receives.

 In Arizona, you have up to two years to file your claim against the party that has harmed you.
 If you don’t submit your claim within the designated time frame, you lose your chance to receive compensation and justice.